theodj97/CustomMediatR/README.md

 ## What is it?

 This package provides the basic abstractions to implement the Mediator pattern, helping to decouple business logic and create a customizable request processing pipeline.
+It's important to mention that this package is not NativeAOT compatible!

 ## Installation